jessepav/lacygoill-wiki-backup/kitty.md

         $ cp ~/GitRepos/kitty/terminfo/x/xterm-kitty ~/.terminfo/x/

-## The background of the terminal bleeds into my Vim colorscheme background!
+## The background of the terminal bleeds into my Vim color scheme background!

-In Vim, the background of some lines  may be wrongly erased and painted with the background of the terminal colorscheme (instead of the Vim colorscheme).
+In Vim, the background of some lines  may be wrongly erased and painted with the background of the terminal color scheme (instead of the Vim color scheme).
 Put this in your vimrc:

     let &t_ut = ''